Secret and Whisper: Teenage Fantasy and hiatus activities (2010-2022)

-On July 12, 2011, via Facebook note the band announced going on an indefinite hiatus.

-Members of Secret & Whisper Jordan Chase, Ryan Loerke and David Ecker formed the band Shreddy Krueger with Chase taking over vocals duty.
+On July 12, 2011, the band announced going on an indefinite hiatus via Facebook note citing difficulties balancing band and family.
+Secret & Whisper members Jordan Chase, Ryan Loerke and David Ecker formed the band Shreddy Krueger with Chase taking over vocals duty.

 In 2017-2018 Secret & Whisper posted a bunch photos on Facebook hinting reunion and some work in studio, but there were no reunion announcement and no news about their activity as a band later on.
+However, from 2020 to 2023, Secret & Whisper's frontman Charles Furney has been releasing solo singles under the moniker Skateboard Dinosaur.
+They resulted in an album titled Butterfly Bat (2023).
+The album was produced and engineered by Secret & Whisper's bassist Jordan Chase, with Chase also providing bass and backing vocals, while fellow S&W member Ryan Loerke recorded drums.